n00bsaiboth/MERN-CRUD/README.md

 # MERN-CRUD

-Simple CRUD (TODO) application written with Mongo, Express, React and Node.
+This is a simple MERN-CRUD-application, done with Mongo, Express, React and Node.

+## Demo

+URL to demo is, https://mern-crud-example.herokuapp.com/ .